 1. Create a String array named "things" containing the strings "eggs", "lasers","hats" and "pie"

-2. Create a new ArrayList named "list1"
+2. Create a new ArrayList named "list1"3.
+Create a For loop that adds the items from the array "things" to "list1"

 4. Create a String array named "things2" containing only the strings "lasers" & "hats"